-The superhero genre has given us some truly iconic music and with Avengers: Endgame breaking records at cinemas the world over and the latest Spider-Man movie coming soon, we thought we’d take a look at some of our favourite superhero scores from the big screen.
+The superhero genre has given us some truly iconic music and with Avengers: Endgame breaking records at cinemas the world over and even more success with Spider-Man: Far From Home, we thought we’d take a look at some of our favourite superhero scores from the big screen.

 The Avengers; Endgame (2019) - Alan Silvestri

 Having worked on Captain America: The First Avenger in 2011, Alan Silvestri first aired the now epochal Avengers theme, with its rhythmic strings, glorious horns and the now familiar 8 note motif, in 2012.
 It’s never far away here, and there’s even a jazz musing on this theme in ‘The How Works’.

 Silvestri’s wonderful use of dynamics, themes and pace changes, support the character ensemble.
 Legato strings and rich brass feature heavily to create drama and emotion and there are even some playful John Barry inspired phrases dotted throughout.

 John Williams - The Godfather of superhero scores